Donders-Institute/ni2-electrophys/exercises_text/ni2_inverse3_dipoles.md

 # 6 It’s all about the assumptions

 One important issue in dipole modeling is that the prior assumptions critically constrain the final model (and thus the model fit).
 If these assumptions don’t coincide with what’s actually in the data, this can lead to erroneous interpretations.
-This can work in two directions, either the model is too simplistic (i.e. you assume too few dipoles), or too complicated (you assume too many dipoles).
+This can work in two directions, either the model is too simplistic (i.e., you assume too few dipoles), or too complicated (you assume too many dipoles).

 After these exercises: